-Image of status for Common Dolphin, showing Good result, Improving trend and medium data confidence.
+Image of status for Common Dolphin, showing Good result, declining trend and medium data confidence.

-The status of common dolphins (Delphinus delphis) in Port Phillip Bay in 2022-2023 was Good and the trend is Increasing.
+The status of common dolphins (Delphinus delphis) in Port Phillip Bay in 2023-2024 was Good and the trend is Declining.
 In 2005, a community of short-beaked common dolphins, a usually oceanic species, established residency in south-eastern Port Phillip Bay between Mt Eliza and McCrae.
 The community comprises resident and transient dolphins, with some known to move between Port Phillip and northern Bass Strait.

 The number of identified individuals using Port Phillip has grown steadily since 2005, with the second and third generations having also been successfully born and observed inside the Bay